 How to play?

-There's not much mystery to it, remember that it's an endless runner and not a platformer and that it's a Mario game.
+There's not much mystery to it, remember that it's an auto-runner and not a platformer and that it's a Mario game.
 Therefore, you'll run forward non-stop trying to avoid all sorts of enemies and obstacles tapping the screen to make the famous plumber jump.

 Depending on how you press the screen the jumps will be longer or shorter, and on your way, you can collect coins, including five purpose ones on each level.
 Peach is waiting for you, so what are you waiting for to rescue her?